DFE-Digital/itt-mentoring-beta-prototype/app/content/terms.md

 In no event will we be liable for:

 - any action you may take as a result of relying on any information or materials provided on the Service or for any loss or damage suffered by you as a result of you taking such action including, without limitation, indirect or consequential loss or damage, or any loss or damages whatsoever arising from or in connection with the use of the Service
-- any dealings you have with third parties (e.g. other users) that take place using or facilitated by the Service
+- any dealings you have with third parties, like other users, that take place using or facilitated by the Service

 ## Validity of these general terms